How to integrate Codefresh with other systems

-Before you can use the API from your application you need an authentication token that will give programmatic access to Codefresh from an external application.
+Before you can use the API from your application you need an authentication key that will give programmatic access to Codefresh from an external application.

 You can also copy the

 curl command shown in the UI.
-It includes the token in the request.
+It includes the key in the request.

-If you want to create your own token then click Integrations on the left sidebar and select the tokens tab.
-Click the generate button and copy your token.
+If you want to create your own key then click Account Settings on the left sidebar and select the tokens tab.
+Click the generate button and copy your key.

-From the same screen you can also revoke tokens if you don’t need them anymore.
+From the same screen you can also revoke keys if you don’t need them anymore.

-Then once you have the token use it in the Codefresh Cli like this
+Then once you have the key use it in the Codefresh Cli like this

 Now the Codefresh CLI is fully authenticated.
 The key is stored in